-“Account executive” often means different things to different people.
-It’s a sales role, yes — but it goes beyond the traditional rep duties of only selling a product or service.
+The term "account executive" can mean different things to different people.
+It's a sales role, yes — but it goes beyond the traditional rep duties of only selling a product or service.

 What is an account executive?

 An account executive supports existing client accounts.
 Traditional sales representatives sell a product or service to clients and then hand those accounts off to customer service teams or account executives.
 It's the AE's job to manage, grow, and renew those accounts.

 Simply put, account executives exist to support accounts.
 And these accounts should be cheaper or more valuable to grow than the cost of acquiring a new account.
-Let's discuss the background and qualifications of a successful account executive.
+Let's discuss the background and qualifications of a successful account executive at every level.

 While there is no single field of study that directly leads to a career as an account executive, many candidates for this role have a bachelor's degree or higher in a subject such as business administration, communications, or marketing.

 Many account executives begin their careers as account coordinators or sales reps before transitioning to an account executive role.
 Those who are newer to the role or who lack relevant experience often start out as junior account executives.